Blue Cat Audio - Software Made by Musicians for Musicians

 Expansion

-Expansion is the exact opposite from compression: it is the fact of expanding the dynamic range of a sound, making louder the already loud passages and quieter the already quiet ones.
+Expansion is the exact opposite from compression: expanding the dynamic range of a sound is making louder the loud passages and quieter the quiet ones.

 Gating

 When applying a gate effect, the idea is to decrease the gain for the sounds with lower volume, with a specified ratio.
-A typical application is the "noise gate", to get rid of background noise during silence.
-The content below a given threshold will be silenced by the gate, making sure no noise can be heard alone.
+A typical application is the "noise gate", to get rid of background noise during silence: the content below a selected threshold will be silenced by the gate, making sure no noise can be heard alone.
 When the music comes back with sufficient volume, the gate will open and let the music go thru.

 Wave shaping

 The previous examples use the volume (envelope) of the sound to trigger an effect.
-If the volume control is based on the waveform instead of the shape of its envelope, you transform the effect into a "waveshaper", which produces a great amount of distortion.
+If the volume control is based on the waveform instead of the shape of its envelope, the effect is transformed into a "waveshaper", which produces a great amount of distortion.

-Technically speaking, the idea here is to reduce the integration time of the envelope followers of the dynamics processing software to reach values that are close to the period of audible sounds (10 ms or below).
+Technically speaking, the idea here is to reduce the integration time of the envelope followers (attack and release time) to reach values that are close to the period of audible sounds (10 ms or below).

 The Effect of Time

-As described earlier, the gain control is triggered by volume changes of the incoming signal, based on parameters entered by the user.
-Appart from determining the type of effect (limiter, gate, compressor etc.) by choosing the shape of the response curve, it is possible to choose how fast the dynamics processor reacts to volume changes (up: attack time, down: release time).
-This also has a major influence on the sound and the perceived volume of the output waveform.
+As described earlier, the gain control is triggered by volume changes of the incoming signal, using the rule described by the transfer curve, which determines the type of the effect (limiter, gate, compressor etc.).
+It is possible to choose how fast the dynamics processor reacts to volume changes (up: attack time, down: release time).
+This has a major influence on the effect produced on the incoming sound.

 Side Chaining